Background: Steele et al., 2013 and David Ley’s “Your Brain on Porn – It’s NOT Addictive“.

 Prause’s carefully orchestrated PR campaign resulted in worldwide media coverage with all the headlines claiming that sex addiction had been debunked(!).
-In TV interviews and in the UCLA press release Nicole Prause made two wholly unsupported claim about her EEG study:
+In TV interviews and in the UCLA press release Nicole Prause made two wholly unsupported claims about her EEG study:

 - Subjects’ brains did not respond like other addicts.